Joan-Robles/best-response-dynamics/README.md

 To investigate best-response dynamics, we simulate an iterative play process in R for each random game instance.
 The high-level procedure for each simulation is as follows:

 **Initialization:**
 - Start at a fixed initial strategy profile.
-In our code, we use the profile of all zeros (i.e., $(0,0,\dots,0)$ where every player initially plays strategy 0 as the starting point.
+In our code, we use the profile where every player initially plays strategy 0 as the starting point.
 Given the fact that the utilities are random, this profile is not special.

 - Initialize a logical vector that indicates whether each player agrees with the strategy.
 Set all values to `FALSE` initially.